iulspop/slack-web-scraper/README.md

 - You must set one of `CONVERSATION_NAMES` or `CHANNEL_NAMES` or both.
 The collect script will scrape the list of conversations first, then the list of channels.
 The list is "comma space" delimited: `, `.

   - Set `CONVERSATION_NAMES` to scrape a DM or group chat.
-The value is the exact name tag of the person or group chat name as is written under "Direct Messages" in Slack.
-Example: `CONVERSATION_NAMES=Iuliu Pop (Core Grad), John Doe`
+The value is the name tag of the person or group chat name as is written under "Direct Messages" in Slack.
+Example: `CONVERSATION_NAMES=Iuliu Pop (Core Grad), John Doe`.
   - Set `CHANNEL_NAMES` to scrape a public or private channels.
 It's the name you see under "channels" side tab in Slack.
 Example: `CHANNEL_NAMES=general, random`.
+  - The name doesn't need to be an exact match, it must only match part of the name.
+For example, if a name tag includes an emoji, you can only write the part of the name tag without it and it should work.
+  - The channel or the conversation must be in the list of channels or DMs in the left sidebar before running the collect script.

 - `SCROLL_UP_TIMEOUT` is optional.